 A mean, agitated "monster of fertility" who schemes with her husband Gooper to secure Big Daddy's estate.
 Mae appears primarily responsible for the burlesques of familial love and devotion that she and the children stage before the grandparents.

 A successful corporate lawyer.
-Gooper is Daddy's eldest and least favored son.
+Gooper is Daddy's elder and less-favored son.
 He deeply resents his parents' love for Brick, viciously relishes in Daddy's illness, and rather ruthlessly plots to secure control of the estate.

 A tactless, opportunistic, and hypocritical guest at Big Daddy's birthday party.
 As Williams indicates, his role is to embody the lie of conventional morality.
 Note especially in Act III his off-hand anecdote about the colors of his cheap chasuble fading into each other.